 The way Blue Apron works is you receive weekly recipes delivered to your house with pre portioned ingredients to make either a couple (2 person serving) or family style (4 person serving) meal, your choice.
 When choosing 2 family, you will receive 3 meals per week of 500-700 calories per serving meals that can take up to 35 minutes to prepare.
 I chose the 4 family style which sends 2 meals per week.
 It is a bit pricey but if you are someone who does take out, the math works out to be less when having to feed 4 (in my case 4 + my munchkin) mouths.
 All in all its an exciting experience to try new dishes from recipes created by renowned guest chefs and Blue Apron's culinary team.

 Ingredients arrive in a refrigerated box so food stays fresh even if you are working late.
 You get to keep the recipes to try again if they become a favorite and new staple to your family meals.
 If you are slacking on the culinary skills, these recipes lay out step by step with pictures, thorough directions, recommended cooking tools, and how to videos to learn techniques.
 Each item is pre portioned for the serving size you picked and every item is individually wrapped.
 I thought this was so cute and smart.
 Completely takes out the guess work of trying to figure out what 1/4 cup of parsley is.
-I always would ask myself, "is that cut up or whole?!"
+I always would ask myself, "Do they mean 1/4 cup whole or after it is chopped up?!"

 I was excited to start cooking as I was prepping a ton of new stuff I have never played with like summer beans, prince of orange potatoes, and kalamata olives.
 I never even touched catfish before but luckily Blue Apron sends it to you skinned, cut and prepped.